 Comprising more than 80% of all tea in Japan, sencha is the most popular Japanese tea.
 It’s particularly nutritious and is credited for maintaining good health.

 To make sencha, tea plants are grown in full sun for a full-bodied and striking flavor.
 After harvesting, the leaves are immediately steamed, preventing oxidation.
 This is what makes green tea “green,” though the color can vary greatly with the rest of the tea making process and how the tea is brewed.
+The leaves are then rolled, dried, refined and dried again.

 Recently, the leaves are covered in the last couple of weeks of growing to enhance the color of the resulting tea to appeal to more drinkers.
 But the tea connoisseur will know that a proper sencha is considerably paler in color, almost yellow.